Rob Dickson: Australian Survivor

 Dickson was one of the 16 castaways on the first edition of Australian Survivor, which aired on the Nine Network in 2002.
 He was a member of the Tipara tribe which won all but one tribal immunity challenge, meaning the tribes merged with Tipara having a 7–3 advantage.
 The Tipara Seven stuck together to vote out the remaining three members of the rival Kadina tribe before having to turn on their own.

 At the final 6, Dickson formed a new alliance with Sciona Browne and Joel Betts, making a final 3 deal to reach the end of the game.
 They succeeded, despite Betts facing a tied vote (which he survived due to having less previous votes than another contestant).
 Dickson secured his place in the Final Two by winning the final immunity challenge and voted out Betts, who had agreed to throw the final challenge so that the pair of allies could make it to the Final Two.
 Dickson and Browne faced the Final Tribal Council, where he won the A$500,000 grand prize in a 5-2 jury vote.

 Dickson said at the time that he would use the funds to help his South African mother-in-law emigrate to Australia.

-In 2020, he was inducted into the inaugural Australian Survivor fame.
+In 2020, he was inducted into the inaugural Australian Survivor Hall of Fame.

 Death

-Dickson and his 5-year-old son Byron died in a car accident whilst on holiday in South Africa on 11 April 2009.
+Dickson and his 5-year-old son Byron died in a car accident whilst on holiday in South Africa on 10 April 2009.
 Reports at the time said he failed to give way when he performed a u-turn.
 His oldest son Gabriel, 8, died on 15 April 2009 in the Unitas Hospital due to injuries sustained in the crash.
-Dickson was the first winner of any Survivor version to die.
+His wife, Dusty, survived.
+Dickson was the first winner of any version of Survivor to die.